The Honest Ads Act

 Stand Up America

 Trevor Potter, president of Campaign Legal Center (CLC), and a former Republican Chairman of the Federal Election Commission

 “The 2016 elections exposed glaring holes in our ability to police foreign intervention in US elections, and this bill is an appropriate, bipartisan disclosure remedy.
 Voters have a right to be fully informed about who is trying to influence their vote, particularly foreign powers whose motives are contrary to American interests.
 The Honest Ads Act gives voters, journalists, and law enforcement officers important tools to help root out illegal foreign activity.
 The transparency this bill aims to provide in the 2018 elections and beyond will protect and enhance the integrity of our elections, which are the most fundamental component of American self-governance.”

-Ellen Weintraub, Comissioner of the Federal Election Committee
+Ellen L. Weintraub, Commissioner of the Federal Election Commission

 I applaud the introduction of the bipartisan “Honest Ads Act.”
 Online political advertising has come to play an increasingly dominant role in campaigning.
 It’s well past time to ensure that political advertising on the internet is not held to weaker standards than advertising on more traditional media.